gnolang/blog/posts/2024-06-13_reaching_consensus/README.md

 Over the course of the next following sections, you’ll discover on a practical level what the Tendermint consensus engine is all about, how it works, and how we ended up implementing it for the purposes of [Gno.land](http://gno.land/), and the wider blockchain and open-source community.

-If you want to jump straight to the source code, you can find the GitHub repository [here](https://github.com/gnolang/libtm).
+If you want to jump straight to the source code, you can find the standalone library in the gno monorepo [here](https://github.com/gnolang/gno/tree/master/tm2/pkg/libtm).

 It is worth noting that we will  primarily be discussing the use of  the Tendermint consensus engine from an angle of a distributed system, that doesn’t necessarily have anything to do with blockchains.